SteelSavant/deck-ds/README.md

 Profiles can be applied to Steam categories, and can be overridden per-game to provide the best experience.

-Configurations each have two launch targets: Desktop, and Gamemode.
+Configurations each have (up to) two launch targets: Desktop, and Gamemode.
 This allows customizing settings, such as display layout, per-profile and per-game; useful for Nintendo DS and 3DS emulators specifically.

 ### Desktop Display Settings